-Improve Allergic Response: The immune-boosting properties of turmeric essential oil can improve the body’s ability to respond accurately to allergens.
+The immune-boosting properties of turmeric essential oil can improve the body’s ability to respond accurately to allergens.
 More specifically, this essential oil can reduce the severity of allergic reactions by regulating the immune response.

-Food Flavoring: Turmeric oil is not solely used for medicinal purposes; it also has a rich, aromatic flavor that can complement many different dishes.
+Turmeric oil is not solely used for medicinal purposes; it also has a rich, aromatic flavor that can complement many different dishes.
 Turmeric is often used as a spice, but concentrated doses of turmeric essential oil might also be desired in your kitchen!

 Turmeric Essential Oil Side Effects

-As with most essential oils, there are some side effects to turmeric oil, due to its potency and concentration of organic compounds.
-These side effects include skin irritation, stomach upset, nausea, hypotension and inflammation, particularly on membranes, such as the eyes or mouth.
+As with most essential oils, there are some side effects of turmeric oil, due to its potency and concentration of organic compounds.
+These side effects include skin irritation, stomach upset, nausea, hypotension, and inflammation, particularly on membranes, such as the eyes or mouth.

-- Skin Irritation – When topically applied to the skin, turmeric essential oil can often eliminate infections, stimulate clean and healthy skin, and act as an astringent to close pores and lower your risk of acne.
+- Skin Irritation: When topically applied to the skin, turmeric essential oil can often eliminate infections, promote clean and healthy skin, and act as an astringent to close pores and lower your risk of acne.
 However, to determine whether you have any allergic susceptibility, you should first apply a small amount of the oil to a single patch of skin and wait a few hours to see if there is any reaction.
 Furthermore, carrier oils are often recommended for those with more sensitive skin, as these will help deliver the turmeric essential oil below the skin more effectively.

 - Eyes, Nose, Mouth: No matter how healthy an essential oil may be, it can cause serious inflammation and irritation in mucous membranes, such as the eyes, nose, and mouth.
 Avoid touching the oil and rubbing your eyes, or accidentally ingesting the oil, as it can cause negative reactions.